swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: `true` if the regex was found in the collection, otherwise
     /// `false`.
-    public func contains(_ regex: some RegexComponent) -> Bool
+    public func contains(_ regex: some RegexComponent) -> Bool }

+// In RegexBuilder module
+extension Collection where SubSequence == Substring {
     /// Returns a Boolean value indicating whether this collection contains a
     /// match for the regex, where the regex is created by the given closure.
     ///